igvteam/igv-webapp/README.md

 ## Supported Browsers

 igv-webapp and igv.js require a modern web browser with support for Javascript ECMAScript 2015.
-We test on the latest versions of Chrome, Safari, Firefox, and Edge.
-Internet Explorer (IE) is not supported.

 ## Installation
 * Clone this repository